semanticpy/owlreadyL/README.rst

  - Load DBpedia or UMLS (for medical terminology, using the integrated PyMedTermino2 submodule)

+ - Native support for optimized SPARQL queries

  - Tested up to 1 billion of RDF triples! (but can potentially support more)

- - In addition, the quadstore is compatible with the RDFlib Python module, which can be used to perform SPARQL queries
+ - In addition, the quadstore is compatible with the RDFlib Python module

  - Finally, Owlready2 can also be used as an ORM (Object-Relational mapper) -- as a graph/object database, it beats Neo4J, MongoDB, SQLObject and SQLAlchemy in terms of performances